iBug/iBug-source/_posts/2023/2023-04-23-checkin-infrastructure.md

 ## Status report {#status}

-The next thing is to know whether the script is working properly.
+The next thing is to stay informed of whether the script is working properly.
 Logging in to the server and reading logs every day is not fun.
-Assuming that it worked and ended up denied entry to the school is even worse, so it'd be nice to be notified of everything it does.
+Assuming that it worked and ending up being denied entry to the school is even worse.
+So it'd be nice to be notified of everything it does.

-A common choice is via email, but it's missing a bit of instantness.
-I chose Telegram because I'm active on it and it provides a bot API.
+A common choice is via email, but it's lacking a bit of timeliness.
+I chose Telegram because I'm actively using it and it provides a bot API.
 Adding `python-telegram-bot` to the script and a few lines of code, I can get a notification on my Telegram every time the script runs.

 My actual setup differs slightly, with an extra component between the script and the bot: an AWS Lambda serverless function.
 I did this for two reasons:

-- Minor reason: Telegram servers (`api.telegram.org`) is not directly accessible from mainland China.
+- Minor reason: Telegram servers (`api.telegram.org`) is not directly accessible from mainland China for well-known reasons.
 - **Major reason**: I already have a [GitHub webhook]({% post_url 2021/2021-02-19-github-webhook-on-aws-lambda %}) running on AWS Lambda.
 It is much less involved to add another URL handler to that function and reuse the existing codebase, like credentials and message formatting.
 This allows me to simplify the notification to a single `requests.post`.

 ![Second step](/image/server/checkin-2.png)